oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - Do _NOT_ set `outbound-enabled` to `true` on the network access point (the default is `false`), because this may cause internal network traffic to stall in an attempt to route through the network access point.

-- Ensure you haven't enabled `calculated-listen-ports` for WebLogic dynamic cluster servers.
+- For operator controlled WebLogic clusters, ensure you haven't enabled `calculated-listen-ports` for WebLogic dynamic cluster servers.
 The operator requires that a channel have the same port on each server in a cluster, but `calculated-listen-ports` causes the port to be different on each server.

+- For clusters that are _not_ operator controlled, minimally ensure that the server's default channel `ListenAddress` is configured.
+Oracle strongly recommends configuring a `ListenAddress` on all WebLogic Servers.
+Note that if a NAP's `ListenAddress` is left blank, then it will use the default channel's `ListenAddress`.
+(This is not a concern for operator controlled clusters as the operator sets the listen addresses on every WebLogic Server.)

-For example, here is a snippet of a WebLogic domain `config.xml` for channel `MyChannel` defined for a WebLogic dynamic cluster named `cluster-1`:
+For example, here is a snippet of a WebLogic domain `config.xml` for channel `MyChannel` defined for an operator controlled WebLogic dynamic cluster named `cluster-1`:

 ```
 <server-template>